Vim-Karene/ScroogeLoot/README.md

 ### Editing PlayerData

 Use `/sl pm` in game to open the **Player Management** window.
-This window now edits the persistent `PlayerDB` saved variables directly.
-Saving your changes does not broadcast them but they will persist between sessions.
+The window edits the persistent `PlayerDB` saved variables and updates the in-memory `PlayerData` table.
+Saving your changes broadcasts the new `PlayerData` to the group and persists them between sessions.

 The saved data is written to `PlayerDB` which lives in its own file `WTF/Account/<ACCOUNT>/SavedVariables/PlayerDB.lua`.
 If the file or